 - It is the responsibility of a member of the Management Team to ensure that these guidelines are fully understood and adhered to by all parties.
 The final decision on whether school will administer medication to students lies with the Director.
-If a request is declined the Director can invite the parent to come into school at the appropriate time and administer medication to their child outside of the classroom at the appropriate time. - School has the right to decline the administering of medication - \ Parents are asked to accurately declare on the application form, within the Open Apply admissions portal, full details of the students' medical conditions, regular medication, emergency medication, emergency contact numbers.
-Parents must be honest and accurate in sharing this information. - \ The term "parent" in these guidelines includes parents, guardians, or carers.
-Any parent who wants their child to be given medicine during the school day must first go to the school office and complete a form entitled "Parental Agreement for school to administer medicine' at Appendix A to this Policy. - \ In case the school agrees to administer prescribed medication, this is only done after parents fill in a medicines form (see attachment) and hand this over to management (see Responsibilities).
-This form is also available at our Reception (Jules).
+If a request is declined, the Director can invite the parent to come into school at the appropriate time and administer medication to their child outside of the classroom at the appropriate time. - School has the right to decline the administering of medication. - Parents are asked to accurately declare on the application form, within the Open Apply admissions portal, full details of the students' medical conditions, regular medication, emergency medication, emergency contact numbers.
+Parents must be honest and accurate in sharing this information. - The term "parent" in these guidelines includes parents, guardians, or carers.
+Any parent who wants their child to be given medicine during the school day must first go to the school office and complete a form entitled "Parental Agreement for school to administer medicine' at Appendix A to this Policy. - In case the school agrees to administer prescribed medication, this is only done after parents fill in a medicines form (see attachment) and hand this over to management (see Responsibilities).
+This form is also available at our Reception in the Allergies, Accidents, Medical File in the locked cabinet in Reception (Jules).
 This form will be kept by the member of staff administering the medicine.
-Any medicine brought into school must be handed by the parent to the school management, not by the child, and collected by a parent/adult at the end of the school day. - \ The teacher will annotate in Parnassys, note category particulars student family that they have dispensed medication to the student according to the instructions from the parents via Appendix A to the medicine policy. - \ The medicine should be in its original container from the pharmacy and clearly labelled with: - o child's name - name of medicine - o how much to give (i.e., dose) - o when to be given - any other instructions - a current date - \ Parents must notify the school in writing of any changes in medication or if their instructions differ from those on the medicine container. - \ Without the completion of the Parental Agreement for school to administer medicine the school will not be responsible for the medication and will not be able to administer it. - \ No medication will be administered to student that is not labelled with the child's name or out of date. - \ The school has the right to contact the dispensing doctor or consult with the school doctor if there are any doubts, concerns or inaccuracies in the medication provided to school. - \ Trips and Outings: Students with medical needs are given the same opportunities as other children.
+Any medicine brought into school must be handed by the parent to the school management, not by the child, and collected by a parent/adult at the end of the school day.

+- The teacher will annotate in Parnassys, note category particulars student family that they have dispensed medication to the student according to the instructions from the parents via Appendix A to the medicine policy. - The medicine should be in its original container from the pharmacy and clearly labelled with: - Child's name - Name of medicine - How much to give (i.e., dose) - ✓ When to be given - Any other instructions - A current date - Parents must notify the school in writing of any changes in medication or if their instructions differ from those on the medicine container. - Without the completion of the Parental Agreement for school to administer medicine the school will not be responsible for the medication and will not be able to administer it. - No medication will be administered to student that is not labelled with the child's name or out of date. - The school has the right to contact the dispensing doctor or consult with the school doctor if there are any doubts, concerns or inaccuracies in the medication provided to school. - Trips and Outings: Students with medical needs are given the same opportunities as other children.
 Staff may need to consider what reasonable adjustments they might make to enable children with medical needs to participate fully and safely on visits.
 This may include carrying out a risk assessment for such children.
 It is not unreasonable to invite the parent to attend the outing and to administer medication to the students on this occasion.